MURBASLMS/moodle-mod_teammeeting/README.md

 **mod/teammeeting:addinstance**

 Whether a user can create an activity.
-They are permanently flagged as `organizer` of the online meeting.

 **mod/teammeeting:presentmeeting**

-Whether a user should be flagged as `presenter` of the online meeting.
+Whether a user can nominate themselves as `organizer` of a meeting.
+Others users with this capability will be added as `presenter` of the online meeting.

 Acknowledgment